Akuli/python-tutorial/basics/editor-setup.md

 - Nano (Linux/Mac OS)

 #### Advanced Text Editors
-The text editors in this category are  mainly preferred for coding at a beginner stage.
-They have features like auto-completion, syntax highlighting, running and debugging code, highlighting errors, etc. They are relatively easy to learn and have the necessary features to start your programming journey.
+The text editors in this category have features like auto-completion, syntax highlighting, running and debugging code, highlighting errors, etc. They are relatively easy to learn and have the necessary features to start your programming journey.